miladh/pylgn/docs/source/examples/natural_stimulus.rst

 .. literalinclude:: ../../../examples/natural_stimulus.py
     :language: python

-The response is shown below:
+The activation a layer of ganglion cells in response to the stimulus is below as heatmap from blue to red (low to high response).

 .. figure:: ../../images/natural_scene.gif
       :scale: 160 %